TheVoronModder/ADXL-PI-KLIPPER/README.md

 your done!

-## Now, lets test if the Pi can detect your ADXL.
-Connect your ADXL to your pi.
+## Set up your ADXL on your Pi, the WIRING

 The following images are for if you are using wires to connect your ADXL from the GPIO pins on a RPi.